 I believe that what leaders carry inside themselves is exactly what they bring to the company, and later what they want to show to consumers.
 It is essential to know who you are and what you want to offer others.

 For me, this idea connects to theatre, which was an important part of my life in the past.
-On stage, it is crucial to have clear vision and guiding beliefs in order to present characters and perform the play as intended At the same time, you must wear masks and costumes that you would never put on in daily life by covering one side of personality, you reveal another one
+On stage, it is crucial to have clear vision and guiding beliefs in order to present characters and perform the play as intended At the same time, you must wear masks and costumes that you would never put on in daily life by covering one side of personality, you reveal another one.

 The core idea behind the client’s worldview is that everyone consumes products that help them become a better version of themselves.
 It’s all about the personal feelings and preferences of each individual.
 This depends on how people see the world — and everyone sees it differently.